Garden fencing is pivotal in yard design, serving practical and aesthetic purposes. It defines property…

 One key factor is the impact of material type on sealing requirements.
 For example, some fencing materials may only require staining when they are new but not sealing.
 Other materials such as cedar and redwood should always be sealed due to their sensitivity to moisture.

 Don’t let your fence suffer from lack of maintenance!
-Failure to seal can result in splitting, cracking and rotting which results in costly repairs or replacement.
+Failure to seal can result in splitting, cracking and rotting which results in costly fence replacement or repairs.

 If a fence could talk, it would beg you to seal it up tight…unless it enjoys being gray and weathered, then who am I to judge?